 Thriving Communities

-We are delighted to be partners with Spark Somerset and Somerset Wildlife Trust in Thriving Communities Somerset, a new community-based project that will benefit people’s health and wellbeing in Somerset.
+We were delighted to be partners with Spark Somerset and Somerset Wildlife Trust in Thriving Communities Somerset, a new community-based project that benefited people’s health and wellbeing in Somerset.

-These activities will form part of Social Prescribing, a national initiative where people are supported to engage in local community-based activities and services that can improve their health; such as peer support groups, physical activities, social groups, debt advice services & volunteering opportunities.
+These activities formed part of Social Prescribing, a national initiative where people are supported to engage in local community-based activities and services that can improve their health; such as peer support groups, physical activities, social groups, debt advice services & volunteering opportunities.

-This new partnership will support the development of these activities by working with existing groups to help them become more sustainable in the long term and better connected into the local health & care system.
+This partnership supported the development of these activities by working with existing groups to help them become more sustainable in the long term and better connected into the local health & care system.

 Word/Play Plus

-Word/Play Plus aims to offer continued support for participants so they don’t end up stepping off a metaphorical cliff after the project ends.
-From previous incarnations of the project, we’ve learnt that people value writing and performing as an ongoing technique for managing their mental health.
+For several years, Word/Play Plus offered continued support for participants so they didn’t end up stepping off a metaphorical cliff after the project ends.
+From previous incarnations of the project, we learnt that people value writing and performing as an ongoing technique for managing their mental health.

-As well as two workshops a month with the lead poet, the group also meet socially, providing peer support for each other.
-Since starting Word/Play Plus, participants have met and performed regularly, taking part in local poetry events, slams and festivals, including Buddhafield and WOMAD.
+As well as two workshops a month with the lead poet, the group also met socially, providing peer support for each other.
+Since starting Word/Play Plus, participants met and performed regularly, taking part in local poetry events, slams and festivals, including Buddhafield and WOMAD.

 Rainbow Fish Speak Easy